Trump stockpiles millions in donations as he faces a second impeachment trial - Local News 8

 And Trump’s Save America political action committee started this year with a substantial $31.1 million in cash reserves, as the former president faces a second impeachment trial in the US Senate and works to cement his standing as an enduring force in Republican politics.

-Sunday’s filings offer a snapshot of the continued financial backing from Trump’s loyal supporter base.
+Sunday’s filings offered a snapshot of the continued financial backing from Trump’s loyal supporter base.
 He formed Save America shortly after losing the election last November.
 Even as his legal team’s claims of fraud were tossed out in courts around the country, Trump aggressively sought new donations, imploring his contributors to help fund his “election defense.”
+While his political operation pulled in big sums, the new filings show his campaign spent far more on outreach to his supporters than on court fights.

-But the first and largest cut of contributions went to Save America, a major vehicle for his post-presidential political activity.
+The first and largest cut of contributions Trump raised after the election went to Save America, a major vehicle for his post-presidential political activity.
 He can use the leadership PAC to donate to other candidates, as well as fund travel and staffing.
 Federal rules set few restrictions on leadership PAC spending, which campaign watchdogs warn can become slush funds for politicians.

 Save America spent little in the waning weeks of 2020, with a little more than $200,000 going to underwrite merchant fees at the online fundraising platform, WinRed, the filings with the Federal Election Commission show.
 The filings cover activity between November 24 through December 31.